 - see users’ expectations of the product and its functionality;

 - compare the actual interactions with the ones that were expected by the design team;

 - find and solve issues with the design.

-User survey researches users’ needs, and priorities should be addressed by the functionality and design of the ready product.
+User survey researches user needs, so priorities should be addressed by the functionality and design of the ready product.
 These needs can range from something very specific if they target a narrow niche (for instance, Java developers) or have bigger scopes for large segments (parents or single young people).

 “For me, UX design is so much more than just designing for a screen.
 The user experience is impacted by decisions made across an organization from the boardroom to the way a developer codes for performance.

 Take, for example, the new Disney Magicband.
 This doesn’t have a graphic user interface and yet creates an amazing experience using sensors and well-implemented customer service.”